 Whether it’s a creamy mushroom soup, hearty vegetable minestrone or a real crowd pleaser—like chicken and corn—there’s nothing like warming your body from inside out with a bowl of piping hot soup in the winter months.
-Not only is it the ultimate comfort food, but it’s also great budget dinner option on top of being being packed with nutrients!
+Not only is it the ultimate comfort food, but it’s also a great budget dinner option on top of being packed with nutrients!

 Earlier this month, we looked at healthy snacks for winter.
 Today, we share some soup classics that are sure to find a place on your weekly dinner schedule.